Players (Canadian) Formula B Series Race

 - Chevron B18 [18.71.1] (John Powell): A new car built for Brian Redman after he wrecked the development B18 while testing in South Africa.
 Fitted with a 1.8-litre Cosworth FVC engine and raced by Redman in two races in South Africa in January 1971.
 This car returned to Bolton and became the works entry in F2 for Chris Craft during the 1971 F2 season.
 It was then sold to Canadian John Powell and rebuilt to Formula B specification.
 Powell raced it in the Brands Hatch Boxing Day meeting at the end of 1971 and then loaned it to Brian Robertson to race in the two Bogotá FB races in February and March 1972.
 Raced by Powell (Ottawa, Ontario) in the Canadian FB series in 1972, Sold to Paul Wheatley (Montréal, Quebec) and raced in the Canadian series in 1973.
 Wheatley appeared on a couple of early-1974 entry lists but the car was not seen again until he advertised it in April 1975.

 - Chevron B18 (Bill Brack): Freddy van Beuren (Estad de Mexico, Mexico) raced a orange/yellow Chevron B18 as part of the Fred Opert team in Formula B in 1971.
-Retained by van Beuren for 1972.
-Taken over by Bill Brack for two late-season races.
-Probably the car raced by Bobby Dennett at Caracas in March 1973.
-Advertised by Opert in February 1973.
-Subsequent history unknown.
+The car was advertised by Opert in October 1971 but was not sold and is likely to be the car that van Beuren raced in Bogotá in February and March 1972.
+Van Beuren then took over as chief instructor at the Opert Racing School at Bridgehampton, and the next time he and the B18 were seen was at Brainerd in September 1972.
+The B18 was then taken over by Bill Brack for two late-season races, and was advertised by Opert in February 1973.
+It is probably the Opert-entered car raced by Bobby Dennett at Caracas in March 1973.
+Subsequent history unknown, but thought to be the car sold to Dean Lundgreen.

 - March 722 (Chuck Sarich): Chuck Sarich (McLean, VA) raced a midnight blue/white #57 March 722 in SCCA Nationals and Pro Formula B in 1972, entered by Quicksilver Racing Enterprises, Inc of Rockville, Maryland.
 Chuck finished second in the Southeast Division FB championship and qualified for the Runoffs, which he won.
 Sarich and his team moved into Formula 5000 for 1973, and the subsequent history of his March 722 is unknown.
 However, an advert by Steve Jizmagian in 1976 strongly suggested he had acquired the ex-Chuck Sarich car.